 - 1. The certification process provides flexibility to select a custom combination of measures for each home that meets one of two performance targets, as assessed through energy modeling.
 Select one of the two following performance targets: - a.
-A California Advanced Home Program (CAHP) score of ≤ 84, as determined by a CEC-approved software program.
-9 - b.
-Savings ≥10% above the 2013 Building Energy Efficiency Standards, as determined by a CEC-approved software program. - 2.
-Configure the preferred set of efficiency measures for the home to be certified and verify that the resulting performance meets or exceeds the applicable performance target using the applicable software program, as determined in Step 1. - Note that, regardless of the measures selected, the Mandatory Requirements for All Certified Homes in Exhibit 1 are also required and impose certain constraints on the efficiency measures selected (e.g., insulation levels, insulation installation quality, window performance, duct leakage).
-Furthermore, on-site power generation may not be used to meet the performance target. - Construct the home using the measures selected in Step 2 and the Mandatory Requirements for All Certified Homes, Exhibit 1. - 4.
+A Delta Energy Design Rating (Delta EDR) of ≥3 points, as determined by a CEC-approved software program.
+9 On-site power generation may not be used to meet the performance target and must be demonstrated using the EDR score that excludes photovoltaics. - b.
+A Compliance Total with ≥ 10% savings above the Compliance Total of the Standard Design corresponding to the home, as determined by a CEC-approved software program.
+9 On-site power generation may not be used to meet the above-code performance target, though it is permitted to be used to satisfy code, in accordance with the 2016 Building Energy Efficiency Standards. - 2.
+Configure the preferred set of efficiency measures for the home to be certified and verify that the resulting performance meets or exceeds the applicable performance target using the applicable software program, as determined in Step 1. - Note that, regardless of the measures selected, the Mandatory Requirements for All Certified Homes in Exhibit 1 are also required and impose certain constraints on the efficiency measures selected (e.g., insulation levels, insulation installation quality, window performance, duct leakage). - 3.
+Construct the home using the measures selected in Step 2 and the Mandatory Requirements for All Certified Homes, Exhibit 1. - 4.
 Using a Rater, verify that all requirements have been met in accordance with the Mandatory Requirements for All Certified Homes and with Data Input requirements and On-Site Inspection Procedures for California HERS Ratings. ^{8, 10} For modular homes, a Rater must verify any requirement in the plant not able to be verified on-site because a feature will be concealed prior to shipment.
 Finally, register the rated home with a CEC-approved HERS Provider.
 The Rater is required to keep electronic or hard copies of the completed and signed National Rater checklists and the National HVAC Design Report. - The Rater must review all items on the National Rater checklists.
 Raters are expected to use their experience and discretion to verify that the overall intent of each inspection checklist item has been met (i.e., identifying major defects that undermine the intent of the checklist item versus identifying minor defects that the Rater may deem acceptable).

 In the event that a Rater finds an item that is inconsistent with the intent of the checklists, the home cannot earn the ENERGY STAR until the item is corrected.
 If correction of the item is not possible, the home cannot earn the ENERGY STAR.
-In the event that an item on a National Rater checklist cannot be inspected by the Rater, the home also cannot earn the ENERGY STAR.
+In the event that an item on a National Rater checklist cannot be inspected by the Rater, the home cannot earn the ENERGY STAR.
 The only exceptions to this rule are in the Thermal Enclosure System Section of the National Rater Field Checklist, where the builder may assume responsibility for verifying a maximum of eight items.
 This option shall only be used at the discretion of the Rater.
-When exercised, the builder's responsibility will be formally acknowledged by the builder signing the checklist for the item(s) that they verified.
+When exercised, the builder's responsibility will be formally acknowledged by the builder signing the checklist for the item(s) they verified.